brianscherner/Exchange-Wiz/README.md

 // Asynchronicity will need to factor into this approach.

 **Could use a loop to list every currency rate from the API.
 Save result in a variable, use document.querySelector for 'usDollars' and loop through the response object to display every currency code on screen.**

+**Make API call when page loads and display all country codes.
+Make it collapsible.
+Have form gather USD amount and a three letter code.
+Calculate USD amount by multiplying it by the code's value.**